 Manuel Guzman, CAS President, provided a summary of CAS's financial and operating highlights and a performance update on the second Five-Year Plan for Growth and related 2023 key initiatives across the operating functions.
 CAS's financial performance is better than expected per the Budget.
 Revenue growth continues to benefit from the prior period portfolio strategies, and CAS continues to mitigate a significant foreign currency (FX) impact on Net Contribution for 2023.
 CAS has created its Third 5-Year Strategic Plan for Growth, including a series of Growth Drivers (Actions) to ensure CAS achieves its 2024 Financial Goals.
 The Plan for Growth embraces an identify refresh, correctly describing CAS as a Content Management, Knowledge Management and Dynamic Cognition organization.
 AI is central to the Plan along with Custom Services.
 Execution on a Life Sciences solution continues.
-Content expansion and new features/functionality are proceeding per the schedule for the Life Sciences initiative.
 CAS scientists have created new intellectual property via Authority Constructs and feedback from our Life Sciences Advisory Board continues to be positive.
 CAS continues to invest in modernizing the technology and processes used to curate CAS Content (Project Phoenix).
 A workflow platform has been acquired and is being enhanced for CAS curation needs.
 The platform is now functional, and CAS is beginning to see early returns on this strategic investment in CAS's content curation future.